 Tasmania’s manufacturing sector is globally competitive in food and beverage processing, smart technologies, forestry, maritime and defence.

-Manufacturing is the 5th largest industry in Tasmania, generating A$1.8 billion and employing 18,000 people.
-It offers high value across the whole state – 56% of manufacturing is based outside of the capital, Hobart.
+Manufacturing is the 6th largest industry in Tasmania, generating A$1.9 billion and employing 17,000 people.
+It offers high value across the whole state.

 The Tasmanian Advanced Manufacturing Action Plan 2024 sets the strategic framework to grow the sector.